m4bwav/AspNetMvcCRUDWithAjaxExample/README.md

 An example of a simple CRUD website with an ajax call using Asp.net MVC.

 I created a one table, 6 column Sql Compact database and then used Entity Framework's Model-First approach to generate an edmx model.
+I prefer Code-First models, but I figured for this one, I would take the opposite approach.

 Next I used the edmx model to add a ADO.NET DbContext Generator to create the data infrastructure.
 Then I cut and pasted the auto-generated classes directly into web project, and removed the code generation .tt files.
 Since I won't need to regen the model again, those code generation files won't be needed.